SeLite/SeLite.github.io/SettingsManifests.md

 For File fields, you can start their value(s) with literal `SELITE_THIS_MANIFEST_FOLDER`.
 That gets replaced with the full path to the manifest's folder.
 Also, such values (relative to the manifest's folder) can contain a  folder separator (\ or / - either will work on any system).

 # _Associations_ manifests #
 These are in files called `SeLiteSettingsAssociations.txt`.
-They connect tests and profile-based configuration sets.
+They connect scripts and profile-based configuration sets.
 Associations are entered in simple format, one per line.
 Module names and set names can't contain a space, so this syntax is non-ambiguous:

 ```
 moduleName setName